Pineapple Sweet & Sour Sauce uses only 5 basic ingredients and is so versatile, you will want a batch on hand at all times!

 I would use 1 to 1½ cups of fresh pineapple, cut into chunks.
 Add about ¼ cup of water and increase the sugar to ½ cup.
 Pulse blend the ingredients, then proceed with cooking and finish using the smoothie function of the Ninja Foodi Hot & Cold Blender.

 If you don't have the blender, then use a food processor to process the fresh pineapple and other ingredients into a smooth sauce before cooking.

 How to make Pineapple Sweet & Sour Sauce in the Ninja Foodi Cold & Hot Blender

 All you need are the ingredients and about 5 minutes to make this delicious sauce!

 Open the can of crushed pineapple.
 I used the kind packaged in natural juices.
-Measure out 2 tsp of cornstarch and put into a small bowl.
-Remove 1 Tbsp of the pineapple juice and mix with the cornstarch until it dissolves and is smooth.
+Measure out 2 teaspoon of cornstarch and put into a small bowl.
+Remove 1 tablespoon of the pineapple juice and mix with the cornstarch until it dissolves and is smooth.
 This is called a cornstarch slurry.
-The slurry won’t be thick and that is fine.
+The slurry won't be thick and that is fine.